Scoring national recognition - Albert Lea Tribune

 “It’s an incredible honor and I’m still just trying to take it in,” Levison said When I heard about the award, I had to ask him to repeat it.
 I had to hear it again to make it seem real.
 I don’t have words for this.
 It’s incredible.
 For Henry to be a finalist for Mr. Soccer was huge, him being Mr. Soccer was bigger and for him to be considered for this and ultimately chosen, I don’t know if I would’ve even dreamed that it would be an option.
 It’s incredible for him, our soccer program and our community as a whole.”

 Levisen, a graduate of Albert Lea High School, starts every season by working on team building with Scott Hanna, a former state champion wrestler and Albert Lea grad who also served as captain of the Albert Lea Fire Department.
-Hanna and Levisen have always worked to make the Packers connect and respect each other before they get on the ice.
+Hanna and Levisen have always worked to make the Packers connect and respect each other before they get on the field.

 “We want to make sure everyone has a voice on the team, whether you’re an eighth grader or a senior,” Levisen said. “(Hanna) sets it up in such a way that if somebody shows that they’re already a strong leader, he will limit their voice and emphasize some of those who haven’t been speaking as much and get them to lead.”